 Of course buying property, particularly if it’s your first, can be a daunting prospect.
 According to a recent survey by Mortgage Choice*, four out of five future first homebuyers do not feel well informed about the property purchase process.

-Local Mortgage Choice franchise owner Des Nation said there are a few simple steps that first homebuyers can take to ensure they feel more confident about buying property.
+Local Mortgage Choice mortgage broker Irene Cujko said there are a few simple steps that first homebuyers can take to ensure they feel more confident about buying property.

-“Purchasing property can be a complex process but, provided you set achievable goals, do your due diligence and seek professional advice, home ownership can be a rather fulfilling and enjoyable experience,” said Des.
+“Purchasing property can be a complex process but, provided you set achievable goals, do your due diligence and seek professional advice, home ownership can be a rather fulfilling and enjoyable experience,” said Irene.

-Mortgage Choice in St Marys offers a few tips to help you feel more confident about getting into the property market and achieving your goal of home ownership sooner rather than later.
+Mortgage Choice Kings Langley offers a few tips to help you feel more confident about getting into the property market and achieving your goal of home ownership sooner rather than later.

 Find out if you are eligible for government grants or concessions: For example, the First Home Owner Grant is a national scheme funded by the Federal Government that can help first time buyers get onto the property ladder sooner.
 The amount available varies by state and ranges from $5,000 up to $25,000 for first home buyers towards the purchase of their first home.

 Consider Lenders Mortgage Insurance (LMI): As a borrower, if you do not have a deposit of at least 20%, you can be forced to pay LMI.
 This insures your lender, protecting them against any loss incurred if you default on your loan.
 While LMI does not protect you as the borrower, it can potentially help you purchase property sooner if you have a smaller deposit.
 However, it is important to weigh up your options carefully and consider whether or not it is right to pay LMI and jump in now, or hold off, watch the property market and save a larger deposit.